-Your title must appear in mixed case (nouns, pronouns, and verbs are capitalized) near the top of the first page, centered over both columns in sixteen-point bold type (twenty-four point leading).
-This style is called "mixed case" (or "title case"), which means that all verbs (including short verbs like be, is, using, and go), nouns, adverbs, adjectives, and pronouns should be capitalized, (including both words in hyphenated terms), while articles, conjunctions, and prepositions are lower case unless they directly follow a colon or long dash.
+Your title must appear centered over both text columns in sixteen-point bold type (twenty-four point leading).
+The title must be written in Title Case according to the Chicago Manual of Style rules.
+The rules are a bit involved, but in general verbs (including short verbs like be, is, using, and go), nouns, adverbs, adjectives, and pronouns should be capitalized, (including both words in hyphenated terms), while articles, conjunctions, and prepositions are lower case unless they directly follow a colon or long dash.
+You can use the online tool https://titlecaseconverter.com/ to double-check the proper capitalization (select the "Chicago" style and mark the "Show explanations" checkbox).